CaiJimmy/hugo-theme-stack/content/post/decathlon-riverside-panniers-review/index.md

 ]
 slug = "decathlon-riverside-panniers-review"
 image = "riverside-panniers.webp"
-description = "Tested with 24kg over 80km near Delhi NCR, the Decathlon Riverside ADV 900 panniers quietly earned their place on my touring bike.
-A story of subtle design, Indian realities, and why sometimes less is more."
+description = "Tested with 24kg over 80km near NCR, the Riverside ADV 900 panniers earned a quiet place on my touring bike.
+Subtle design meets Indian realities."
 +++

 Some gear works so well you stop noticing it.